orion-cirb/Vglut2_GFP_Weka_Shayan/README.md

 * Detect Vglut2 dots with Weka + watershed

-* If GFP channel provided, detect GFP signal with Weka
+* If GFP channel provided, detect GFP signal with Weka + colocalize it with Vglut2 dots

-* Colocalize Vglut2 dots with the GFP signal

 ### Dependencies